Pennsylvania court vacancies allow voters to shape judiciary | Times Leader

 Working as a judge, Spurgeon said, has made him “realize the impact that you’ve made on a daily basis. … This is just on a grander scale, Commonwealth Court.”

-A publicly streamed is planned for Sept.
+A publicly streamed virtual forum for the judicial races is planned for Sept.
 20. It’s being sponsored by Pennsylvanians for Modern Courts and the Free Library of Philadelphia.